 Well, here’s the thing.

-In his book, The Innovators Dilemma, Clayton Christensen shares his studies of innovation trends in categories like disk drives and farming equipment.
+In his book, The Innovators Dilemma, Clayton Christensen looks at innovation trends in categories like disk drives and farming equipment.

-These new entrants have less to lose, because they’re not hooked into protecting the current experience.
+The new entrants have less to lose.
+They’re not invested in protecting the current experience.

-We can all think of companies who were at the top of their game at one point, and then got blown out of the water by something new and radical.
+There’s plenty of examples of companies who were market leader at one point.
+And then got blown out of the water by something revolutionary.

 Think Nokia losing out to the iPhone.
 Think Blockbuster video losing out to Netflix.

-Yes, evolutionary ideas are great for keeping momentum going and keeping your customers happy in the short-term.
-There are companies, who survive quite happily on evolutionary ideas.
+Yes, evolutionary ideas are great for keeping momentum going and keeping your customers happy short-term.
+Many companies get by on evolutionary ideas.

-It’s no surprise for example, that so many car companies are launching electronic and hybrid cars since Tesla popped on the scene.
+They need to be prepared for that.
+For example, it’s no surprise so many car companies are launching electronic and hybrid cars since Tesla popped on the scene.

 Or, that so many traditional media channels have jumped on the streaming bandwagon, since the success of Netflix.